 - the services of a mentor to assist in career development.

-During this ceremony, the inaugural Sports award was presented to Ms Stephanie Austin, a young Adnyamathanha woman, in recognition of her outstanding cricketing achievements.
+The inaugural Sports award was presented to Ms Stephanie Austin, a young Adnyamathanha woman, in recognition of her outstanding cricketing achievements.